SamuelMarks/go-lachesis/README.md

 Bash scripts used in this project assume the use of GNU versions of coreutils.
 Please ensure you have GNU versions of these programs installed:-

+It also needs the command line utility `jq` installed.

 example for macos:
 ```
 # --with-default-names makes the `sed` and `awk` commands default to gnu sed and gnu awk respectively.